disordered-photonics/celes/README.md

 This software is published under the BSD 3-clause license, please read the [LICENSE](LICENSE) file for more information.

 ### Credits
 CELES was initiated by Amos Egel, Lorenzo Pattelli and Giacomo Mazzamuto.
 In addition, Alan Zhan and Taylor Fryett have contributed code to the project.
-We thank Yasuhiko Okada for valuable comments and feedback.
+We thank Yasuhiko Okada and Aso Rahimzadegan for valuable comments and bug reports.

 CELES uses the following codes from other programmers:
 * [polarplot3d](https://it.mathworks.com/matlabcentral/fileexchange/13200-3d-polar-plot/content/polarplot3d.m) from Kenn Gerard